TL;DR

 - Deferred Period (for IP): This is the waiting period between when you stop working and when the policy starts paying out.
 It can range from 4 weeks to 12 months.
 A longer deferred period means a lower premium.

 - 'Own Occupation' Cover (for IP): This is the gold standard.
-It means the policy will pay out if you are unable to do your specific job.
+It means the policy may pay out if you are unable to do your specific job.
 Less comprehensive definitions (like 'suited occupation' or 'any occupation') are harder to claim on and should be scrutinised carefully.

 - Expert Guidance: We help you understand the jargon, assess your needs accurately, and choose the right options (like 'own occupation' cover).